Red Sox vs. Astros Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Kyle Tucker, Rafael Devers and others in the Houston Astros-Boston Red Sox matchup at Minute Maid Park on Wednesday at 8:10 PM ET.
+Player prop bet odds for Kyle Tucker, Rafael Devers and others are available when the Houston Astros host the Boston Red Sox at Minute Maid Park on Thursday (at 2:10 PM ET).

 Bet on this matchup or its props with BetMGM!